Prometheussx/Cancer_Classification_NaiveBayes/README.md

 This project is licensed under the MIT License.
 See the [MIT LICENSE](LICENSE) file for details.

 ## Contact
-For questions or further information, feel free to contact us at  [Your Name](mailto:erdemtahasokullu@gmail.com).
+For questions or further information, feel free to contact us at  [Mail](mailto:erdemtahasokullu@gmail.com).